martin-henz/martin-henz/_posts/2022-06-29-function-combinators.md

 The
 [implementation](https://share.sourceacademy.org/p8ucq)
-uses a `make_permutation` function the returns the actual `permute` function, which performs the argument permutation according to the given specification.
+uses a `make_permutation` function that returns the actual `permute` function, which performs the argument permutation according to the given specification.
 ``` js